History of Nahuatl: 1556–1600

-Gerónimo de Mendieta, a Basque and Nahuatl Franciscan, finished writing in 1597 the work that has made him famous, the Historia ecclesiástica indiana, which is a chronicle of evangelization in New Spain.
-In it, he refers to Nahuatl as a general language that generated a broad bilingualism and explains that the "Mexicano is the general language that runs through all the provinces of this New Spain."
-In addition, he describes that "everywhere there are interpreters who understand and speak Mexicano because this is the one that runs everywhere, like Latin through all the kingdoms of Europe."
-Mendieta, in the same text, also left his opinion on the language, stating that "Mexicano is no less gallant and curious than the Latin, and I even think that more artful in composition and derivation of words, and in metaphors."
+Gerónimo de Mendieta, a Basque and Nahuatl Franciscan, finished writing in 1597 the work that has made him famous, the Historia eclesiástica indiana, which is a chronicle of evangelization in New Spain.
+In it, he refers to Nahuatl as a general language that generated a broad bilingualism and explains that "the Mexican tongue is the general language that runs through all the provinces of this New Spain."
+In addition, he describes that "everywhere there are interpreters who understand and speak the Mexican tongue because this is the one that runs everywhere, like Latin through all the kingdoms of Europe."
+Mendieta, in the same text, also left his opinion on the language, stating that "the Mexican tongue is no less gallant and curious than the Latin, and I even think that more artful in composition and derivation of words, and in metaphors."

 Around 1598, Fernando Alvarado Tezozómoc, grandson of the tlahtoani Moctezuma II, wrote the Crónica Mexicayotl, with some insertions by Alonso Franco and Domingo Francisco Chimalpahin Quauhtlehuanitzin.
 The work, written in Nahuatl, narrates the history of the Aztec people from their departure from Aztlán until the beginning of the Conquest of Mexico.
 Additionally, he was well known and famous among natives and Spaniards; and because of his noble position, he was able to have training in the culture of the conquistadors.
 It is also often affirmed, with greater certainty, that he served as a Nahuatlato (expert interpreter of Nahuatl) in the Real Audiencia of Mexico in that same year.